-Buying a used car is a risky strategy just because you don’t know what to expect from the vehicle and you don’t know its previous history.
-On top of that, most dealerships don’t give a warranty on used cars which means that you are responsible if something happens to the vehicle after the purchase.
+Buying used car is a risky strategy just because you don’t know what to expect from the vehicle and you don’t know its previous history.
+On top of that, most dealerships don’t give warranty on used cars which means that you are responsible if something happens to the vehicle after the purchase.

 In order to minimize the risk, there are few things you should consider before buying a used car.